antoniocasero/ACPDownload/README.md

 #### Customize your images

-All the images has been defined using Core Graphics, they will adapt to any resolution without lose quality.
+All the images has been created using Core Graphics, they will adapt to any resolution without lose quality.

 To define your own images, create your own class that conforms the protocol `ACPStaticImagesProtocol` where you define the images for each state.
 In the code you inject this object using the method -setStatusImages into the view.